freeCodeCamp/freeCodeCamp/guide/english/bash/bash-less/index.md

  ```

  Commonly used options:
- * Typicall less is used to no options
+ * Typically less is used with no options

  ### Examples
  #### View the /etc/hosts file